WRTI

 WRTI (90.1 FM) is a non-commercial, listener-supported radio station in Philadelphia, Pennsylvania.
 It is a service of Temple University, with the university's board of trustees holding the station's license.
 The studios are on Cecil B. Moore Avenue in Philadelphia.
 WRTI plays classical music from 6 a.m. to 6 p.m. and jazz all night.
 It broadcasts using HD Radio technology, using its digital subchannel to reverse this schedule.
 On WRTI-HD2, jazz is heard by day, classical music at night.
 News updates are provided by National Public Radio.
 The station holds periodic fundraisers on the air and on line.

-WRTI is a Class B station.
-It has an effective radiated power (ERP) of 7,700 watts.
-The transmitter is in the Roxborough section of Philadelphia at.
-Its tower is shared with several Philadelphia-area FM and TV stations.
+WRTI's transmitter is sited in the Roxborough section of Philadelphia; its tower is shared with several Philadelphia-area FM and TV stations.
 WRTI programming is also heard on a network of repeater stations in Pennsylvania, New Jersey and Delaware.

 History

 WRTI began in 1948 as an AM carrier current station.
 It was founded by John Roberts, professor emeritus of communications at Temple University and a one-time anchorman at WFIL-TV (now WPVI-TV).
 He helped found the School of Communications and Theater at Temple.
 The call letters stand for "Radio Technical Institute" with the station helping students who planned careers in broadcasting.